t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Data Management

-With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT edge computing.
+With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT Edge Computing.
 Data may therefore need to be classified (e.g. in terms of privacy, importance, validity, etc.).
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.
-IoT edge computing will face challenges in term of, for example, programmability, naming, data abstraction, data service management and data discovery (discussed in communication brokering).
-Furthermore, while edge computing can support IoT services independently of cloud computing, it can also be connected to cloud computing.
-Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}.
+IoT Edge Computing will face challenges in term of, for example, programmability, naming, data abstraction, data service management and data discovery (discussed in communication brokering).
+Furthermore, while Edge Computing can support IoT services independently of Cloud Computing, it can also be connected to Cloud Computing.
+Thus, the relationship of IoT Edge Computing to Cloud Computing, with regard to data management, is another potential challenge {{ISO_TR}}.

 ### Other Services